 He warned the US there were departure points between the two sides that would not be bridged.
 Europe would not follow the US culture war free-for-all and there were areas where US freedom of speech ended.

-Europe was not a place of tariffs and protectionism but offered a belief in free trade, a readiness to stick to climate agreements and the WHO, where the US had withdrawn.
+Europe was not a place of tariffs and protectionism but offered a belief in free trade as well as a readiness to stick to climate agreements and the WHO, from which the US has withdrawn.

-Mr Merz noted a free-trade pact with South America and India, and said others must follow.
-He looked forward to a new set of partnerships that elevated other countries, including the Gulf nations, where he has recently visited regional leaders.
+Mr Merz highlighted a free-trade pact with South America and India, and said others would follow.
+He looked forward to a new set of partnerships that elevated other countries, including the Gulf nations, where he recently visited regional leaders.

 Transatlantic reset